bitext/rasa/README.md

 -o turn_off.json
 ```

-**Command line params:**
+**Command line parameters:**
-* Required params
+* Required parameters
-  * oauth_token: Token provided by bitext
+  * oauth_token: Token provided by Bitext
-  * sentence or infile: a seed sentence or a text file with one seed sentence per line
+  * sentence or file: a seed sentence or a text file with one seed sentence per line
   * intent_name: intent name
   * mode: generic (news,e-commerce), home (smart home)
-* Optional params (1-2-3)
+* Optional parameters (1-2-3)
-  * action: the action or list of actions (coma separated) to apply
+  * action: the action or list of actions (comma-separated) to apply
-  * object: the object or list of objects (coma separated) to apply
+  * object: the object or list of objects (comma-separated) to apply
-  * place: the place or list of places (coma separated) to apply
+  * place: the place or list of places (comma-separated) to apply
-* Aditional params
+* Aditional parameters
   * negation: add negative variants
   * politeness: add polite variants
   * number: add (plural and singular) variants
   * o: output file name

 Use **join_intents.py** to generate the final training data file for Rasa.
-This file will be placed in **data/** directory.
+This file will be placed in the **data** directory.
 ```
 python3 join_intents.py turn_on.json turn_off.json
 ```

-The output should be a json file (named training_data.json) with **Rasa** format.<br>The generated training file contains 8,424 utterances, grammatically correct.
+You should obtain a JSON file (called training_data.json) with **Rasa** format.<br>The generated training file for this example contains 8,424 utterances.

 ```
 {